Chandlerdea/DateTransformer/README.md

 }
 ```

 You can also do reverse transformations, from `Date` to `String`.
 By default, the class uses the format `EEEE, MMM d, yyyy` to create the date strings.
 It is also important to note that the passed in date will have the system time zone applied by default.
-There is a `timeZone` argument that allows you to pass a custom time zone that will be applied to the date.
+There is a `TimeZone` argument that allows you to pass a custom time zone that will be applied to the date.
 Here's an example:

 ```
 let date: Date = Date(timeIntervalSince1970: 0)